Ferroin/btrfs-subv-backup/README.md

   before version 4.10.
 If you have a particularly old kernel, reflinks may not be possible, and btrfs-subv-backup will fall back to using a direct copy method for converting directories in-place.
-* btrfs-progs: Only the subvolume list, create, and delete commands are used, and the only command that is likely to cause issues is the list command.
-I've tested it on versions as far back as 4.10.2, but I expect it should work with earlier versions as well, just like with the kernel.
+* btrfs-progs: Only the subvolume create, and delete commands are used, and those have been pretty much the same forever, so version shouldn't matter.
 * util-linux: Specifically the `blkid` command.
 The options that are used have been around for longer than BTRFS has, so it's very unlikely that you will see any issues with whatever version you have installed.